Peta Murgatroyd Asks for Prayers for Husband Maksim Chmerkovskiy Amid Russia's Invasion of Ukraine - E! Online

-As the dancer shares updates from Ukraine amid Russia's invasion, his wife and fellow Dancing With the Stars pro is sharing a message from the United States.
+As Maksim Chmerkovskiy shares updates from Ukraine amid Russia's invasion, his wife and fellow Dancing With the Stars pro is sharing a message from the United States.

 "Please pray for my husband Maks," she wrote in a note shared to Instagram Thursday, Feb.
 24. "I don't usually ask these things from my social media network, however, today is extremely hard and the next few will be even harder.
 My pain is overwhelming and I'm struggling, but you sending your positive light and love to him would mean the world to me.
 Truly, I wish for nothing more."